barrettotte/IBMi-Book/docs/additional/call/java.md

 <br>

 Next, make two utility methods.
-The first is for creating the SQL connection to the IBMi using the credentials from the properties file that was loaded.
+The first is for creating the SQL connection to IBM i using the credentials from the properties file that was loaded.
 The second is a simple method for printing a resultset to the console.

 ```java
 // Example.java